BrunoBoehm/code-notes/AngularJS.md

 You'll notice we've added `require` with the value `^tabs` - this is telling Angular to require the parent controller from our `tabs` component.

-Here, we have a simple sort-of "transparent" directive (our content is passed into our directive, not replaced).
+Here, with `transclude` we have a simple sort-of "transparent" directive (our content is passed into our directive, not replaced).
 What this does (and again, more on the whole tranclusion concept later) is wrap our contents in a new `<div />`.
 For instance:

 ```html
 <tab label="Tab 3">